 If I had my way, I would never travel light; I would totally take way too many clothes with me when I travel.
 But, in that fantasy world, I wouldn’t have to look after my luggage, pack or unpack it, or worry about the cost — monetary, environmental, and to my own personal freedom.

 Unless you can afford a personal butler, being weighed down by luggage is a sure-fire way to make travelling a drag and limit your access to off-the-beaten-path adventures.
 A heavy bag makes it harder to hop on a bus or ferry, to navigate the crowds in a train station, or to take a detour down a romantic side-street.

-Here’s your How to Travel Light Cheatsheet.
-It’s free, no sign-up required or hoops to jump through!
+(Before you read on, grab your minimalist travel packing list right here.
+It’s free, no sign-up required or hoops to jump through!)